shrusti-stars/AGN-ML-model/README.md

 **See `janssen_huubML/` for step-by-step analysis, code, and figures.**

-*This pipeline extends the previous “BHML” model and incorporates feature logic from Janssen et al. (2012).*
+*This model extends the previous “BHML” model and incorporates feature logic from Janssen et al. (2012).*

 ---
 # RLAGN HERG/LERG ML Application to LOFAR LoTSS DR2 (lotssML)